bnoland/covid19_mobility/eda.md

     ##  9 Alabama      Chambers County    76
     ## 10 Alabama      Cherokee County    76
     ## # … with 2,869 more rows

+Date ranges included in the data for each state.

 ``` r
 raw_us_data %>%